come-maiz/tangamandapio/posts/errbot-snap.md

     CHATROOM_PRESENCE = ('#snappy',)

-Run it again with the errbot command, but this time join the #snappy channel in irc.freenode.net, and write in there `tryme`.
+Run it again with the errbot command, but this time join the #snappy channel in irc.freenode.net, and write in there `!tryme`.
 It works ! :)

 So, this is very simple, but let's package it now to start with the good practice of continuous delivery before it gets more complicated.
 As usual, it